 For a major in Plant Science, the minimum requirement is 24 credit points from the senior units of study listed in this subject area in Table 1, which must include BIOL3043/3943 Plant Science, two additional senior BIOL units, and one of PPAT3003, PPAT4004 or HORT3005.

-Students undertaking Honours do so in specific projects in Biology and Agricultural Chemistry.
+Students undertaking Honours in Plant Science do so through specific projects in Biology and enrol into BIOL4XXX units of study.

 Contact and further information